No-hair and almost-no-hair results for static axisymmetric black holes and ultracompact objects in astrophysical environments: Topology of event horizons

 In this way, we can extend the metric through the horizon located at $r = 0$.
 Furthermore, the black hole region has no singularity, the geodesics are complete since we are in flat spacetime with identifications.
 The structure of this black hole is similar to the standard Kruskal spacetime with the two spheres replaced by a torii and it is depicted in Fig.~\ref{Fig:Causal_Structure_Torus}.

 Similar results could be obtained for any distorted black hole, which tantamount to replacing $U_T,V_T$ with $U_T + \hat{U}, V_T + \hat{V}$, and it is expected to find the same kind of causal structure presented here~\cite{Geroch1982}.
-We have restricted our analysis in the main text to the spherical black holes since the toroidal ones are not so well understood and probably not interesting for astrophysical contexts.
+In the main text, we have restricted our analysis to spherical black holes, as toroidal ones are less well understood and likely less relevant in astrophysical contexts, given that they require violations of energy conditions in the black hole’s exterior region.
 Furthermore, there are not any explicit examples of known toroidal black holes with regular asymptotic regions (for some examples with singularities in the external regions see~\cite{Thorne1975,Peters1979}).